Ghini/ghini.desktop/doc/editing.rst

 the *Add Genera* button.

 To add another family when you are finished editing the current one click on the *Next* button on the bottom.
-This will save the current family and open a new blank family editor.
+This saves the current family and opens a new blank family editor.

 Genus